Teaching within these areas addresses the three prime aspects of the curriculum:

-Children can enter our Pre-school when they turn three years old.
-We accept Local Authority Early Years funding up to a maximum of 15 hours of per week until the term following a child’s fifth birthday.
+Children can start attending our Pre-School when they turn three years old and are considered to be ‘dry’.
+We accept Local Authority Early Years funding up to a maximum of 15 hours per week until the term following a child’s fifth birthday.
 We expect children to start with a minimum of four sessions and recommend that this incorporates a whole day.

-All mornings follow a similar structure, except Thursday when children participate in Forest School during the morning.
-Depending on the age of the children and the time of year the morning sessions include finger gym, phonics, stories, rhymes, maths, reading and lots of continuous provision time where the children can choose what they would like to do.
-During the continuous provision time, staff 'play' with the children and use their knowledge of the individuals and the curriculum to move the children's learning forward.
+All mornings follow a similar structure, except Thursday when children participate in Forest School.
+Depending on the age of the children and the time of year, the morning sessions include finger gym, phonics, stories, rhymes, maths, reading, and lots of continuous provision time where the children can choose what they would like to do.
+During the continuous provision time, staff 'play' with the children and use their knowledge of the children and the curriculum to move their learning forward.

 Afternoons follow a timetable detailed below: